pippinbarr/cart263-2020/course-information/course-outline.md

 ## Costs

-* The compulsory per semester [departmental fee ($50)](https://stores.concordia.ca/usage-of-consumable-materials-at-d-cart-labs-and-equipment-borrowing-privileges-from-cda-197b1b.html) covering lab maintenance, workshops, and equipment borrowing privileges from the depot.
+* The compulsory per semester [departmental fee ($50)](https://stores.concordia.ca/catalog/product/view/id/59193/s/usage-of-consumable-materials-at-d-cart-labs-and-equipment-borrowing-privileges-from-cda-197b1b/) covering lab maintenance, workshops, and equipment borrowing privileges from the depot.
 * Students who plan to use the lab computers will need [a CDA account ($45)](http://www.concordia.ca/finearts/cda/membership.html).
 * All software students are expected to use in the class will be free.

 ## The lab

 The practical work done in this class will take place in the computer labs EV 5.815 and EV 5.635 which contain dual-boot Mac/Windows machines.
 In order to use the machines you will need a CDA account (as above).
 In addition, it is vital to know and remember that **the computers do not keep work that you leave on their hard-drives**.
-As we will be working with version control, however, this should be a non-issue.
+As we will be working with version control, however, this should not be an issue.

 You are of course welcome to use your own laptops and computers to the extent that you are able to install and manage the appropriate software on it, and the instructor will work to support that within reason.